NVIDIA/NeMo/README.md

 >> /results/eval_gpt3_log.txt 2>&1
 ```

-The command above assumes you mounted the data workspace in /mount/data, and the results workspace in /mount/results.
+The command above assumes you mounted the data workspace in `/mount/data`, and the results workspace in `/mount/results`.
-The stdout and stderr outputs will also be redirected to the /results/eval_gpt3_log.txt file, to be able to download the logs from NGC.
+The stdout and stderr outputs will also be redirected to the `/results/eval_gpt3_log.txt` file, to be able to download the logs from NGC.
 Any other parameter can also be added to the command to modify its behavior.

-#### 4.9.2 T5 Evaluation
+#### 4.9.2.
+T5 Evaluation
 <a id="markdown-t5-evaluation" name="gpt-3-evaluation"></a>

-On top of finetuned checkpoint, you can run the evaluation scripts to
+On top of fine-tuned checkpoint, you can run the evaluation scripts to
 evaluate the capabilities of the finetuned T5 model on the following
 downstream evaluation tasks: `cola`, `sst-2`, `mrpc`, `qqp`,
 `mnli`, `qnli`, and `rte`.
 Usually the task of finetuning and evaluation
 should be the same.

-The model evaluation must be performed with a finetuned checkpoint in `.nemo` format.
+The model evaluation must be performed with a fine-tuned checkpoint in `.nemo` format.

 The configuration used for the evaluation needs to be specified in the
 `conf/config.yaml` file, specifying the `evaluation` parameter, which specifies the